hello-robot/stretch_tutorials/internal_state_of_stretch.md

 ```
 ![image](images/rosgraph.png)

 The graph allows a user to observe and affirm if topics are broadcasted to the correct nodes.
-This is method can also be utilized to debug communication issues.
+This method can also be utilized to debug communication issues.

 **Next Tutorial:** [Rviz Basics](rviz_basics.md)